mltony/nvda-phonetic-punctuation/README.md

 If you are not sure what should be the name of your application, switch to that application, Press NVDA+Control+Z to open up NVDA console and type: "focus.appModule.appName" without quotes to obtain the name of current application.
 Example list: slack,discord

+## Known issues and limitations

+* Sometimes "out of container" earcons are played out of order, e.g. after headingand not before.
+* Roles, states and text formatting rules don't work in sayAll mode.

 ## Copyright notice

 * Earcons in 3d, chimes, classic and pan-chimes categories were designed by T.V.
 Raman and are a part of emacspeak.
 For more information, see: https://github.com/tvraman/emacspeak/ .